Paul George Ducks Lakers Talk, Says He, LeBron, Kawhi and KD are Best NBA SFs

 But all the mystery of this vid is overshadowed by the sad tale of our cameraman and his shoes ... check it out.

 Btw ...
-NBA free agent season officially kicks off Sunday.
+NBA free agency 2018 officially kicks off Sunday.
 Get your popcorn ready.